lserp/undercut-f1-enhanced/README.md

 - Team Radio audio playback uses [NetCoreAudio](https://github.com/mobiletechtracker/NetCoreAudio) for playback.
 See their [Prerequisites](https://github.com/mobiletechtracker/NetCoreAudio#prerequisites) for information if playback does not work.
   - On Linux, you need `mpg123` available on the `PATH`.
 For apt-based systems, you can install with `apt install mpg123`
   - Windows and Mac _should_ work out of the box
 - Team Radio transcription relies on FFmpeg and Whisper.
 Whisper models are downloaded on demand (after user confirmation) in the app.
-See the [FFmpeg download page](See <https://www.ffmpeg.org/download.html>) for details on how to instal.
+See the [FFmpeg download page](See <https://www.ffmpeg.org/download.html>) for details on how to install.
   - On Linux apt-based systems, you can install with `apt install ffmpeg`
   - On Mac with brew, you can install with `brew install ffmpeg`
   - On Windows with WinGet, you can install with `winget install ffmpeg`